 The quintet’s combined input makes for an interesting creative force, with the band packing bludgeoning riffs and sludgy grooves but also bouts of unhinged experimentation in everything from tech-metal to experimental rock.
-“I have been in bands before where it was only ever one person who wrote all the music and everyone else’s ideas were only paid lip service at best,” Daniel says.
-“Between the five of us, we all listen to a huge range of music all the way from 80s pop through to black metal.
+“I have been in bands before where it was only ever one person who wrote all the music and everyone else’s ideas were only paid lip service at best,” Sargent tells us.
+“Between the five of us, we all listen to a huge range of music all the way from ‘80s pop through to black metal.
 If you listen to our new LP The Fool you can hear it all in there.
 I don’t think I told anyone else in the band but one of my riffs on the LP was inspired by a Run The Jewels song.”

 Its songs may have ambitious themes in and of themselves, but they all contribute to The Fool’s overall concept.
-Named after the album’s main character, The Fool tells the story of a fool travelling through a deck of tarot cards to meet the other characters on the cards and hear their stories.
+Named after the narrative’s main character, The Fool tells the story of a fool travelling through a deck of tarot cards to meet the other characters on the cards and hear their stories.
 To coincide with this, anyone who orders the vinyl release of the record will receive three tarot cards, which act as your own personal tarot reading.

-“It was a much longer process than the EPs, it took us about a year to do start to finish,” Daniel says of The Fool’s creation.
+“It was a much longer process than the EPs, it took us about a year to do start to finish,” Sargent says of The Fool’s creation.
 “I wouldn’t say it was a gruelling process as that implies it wasn’t enjoyable.
 It was hard work – a lot of late nights writing, recording and mixing, but I enjoyed every moment of it and really looked forward to each session.”
-Whilst many artists like to record their parts and leave, Daniel thrives in the studio.
+Whilst many artists like to record their parts and leave, Sargent thrives in the studio.
 “I try and be there for as much of it as I can, I love being in the studio environment and watching it all come together.”
 It’s a testament to the band’s artistic drive, but also shows just how much work goes into their grand concepts.